Introduction

-Often referred to as “salespersons in print,” Copywriters are the creative minds and hands behind the writing of promotional materials sent through a variety of media outlets.
+Often referred to as “salespersons in print,” Copywriters are the creative minds and hands behind the writing of promotional materials sent through various media outlets.
 They create compelling content that markets ideas, goods, and services to help organizations reach their objectives.

 Similar Job Titles